All you Israelites, trust in the LORD—

 The attack happened at night, and the Syrians had over 1,000 tanks, equipped with night-vision technology.
 Israel had less than 200 tanks, none of which had night-vision capability.
 Israel was outnumbered and unequipped.
 But guess who won?
 God performed great miracles, and while Israel sustained heavy casualties, she defeated her enemies.

 More than 3,000 years ago, a tiny David went out to fight a massive Goliath.
-He said: “You come against me with sword and spear and javelin, but I come to you in the name of the LORD Almighty” (1 Samuel 17:45).
-Then David went on to slay the mighty giant against all odds.
+He said: “You come against me with sword and spear and javelin, but I come to you in the name of the LORD” (1 Samuel 17:45).
+Then — against all odds — David went on to slay that mighty giant.

 So it was and so it always will be: Israel’s source of strength and protection – and ours – is God.